Operation Berlin (Atlantic): Voyage to France

 At 5:30 pm on 20 March a reconnaissance aircraft flying from Ark Royal spotted the German battleships sailing north-east approximately 600 mi to the north-west of Cape Finisterre in Spain.
 The aircraft's radio was defective, which prevented its crew from immediately reporting this sighting.
 Lütjens turned to the north in an attempt to deceive the British aircrew about his course.
-This proved successful, as when the aircraft returned to the carrier its crew reported that the German ships were headed north and did not mention their course when first sighted.
+This was successful, as when the aircraft returned to the carrier its crew reported that the German ships were headed north and did not mention their course when first sighted.
 Somerville's ability to act on this report was further hindered by Ark Royal's failure to immediately pass it on to him.
 The Bianca and San Casimiro were also located by Ark Royal's aircraft on 20 March and were scuttled when Renown approached them.

 After Ark Royal reported the sighting, the British sought to regain contact with the German battleships and track them.
 At this time the carrier was about 160 mi to the south-east of the Germans, which was too great a distance for it to be able to launch an immediate attack.
 Reconnaissance aircraft operating from Ark Royal searched for the battleships during the night of 20/21 March and the next morning, but were unable to find them again due to bad weather.
 Coastal Command reduced its patrols of the waters off Iceland and stepped up coverage of the approaches to the Bay of Biscay.

 Tovey's force to the south of Iceland had by this time been reinforced by the battleship HMS Queen Elizabeth and battlecruiser HMS Hood.
 On 21 March the Admiralty ordered him to proceed south at full speed.
-Several cruisers were also ordered to head south, a destroyer flotilla sailed from Plymouth and the RAF's Bomber Command established a force of 25 Vickers Wellington bombers that could be sent against the battleships.
+Several cruisers were also ordered to head south, a destroyer flotilla sailed from Plymouth and RAF Bomber Command established a force of 25 Wellington bombers that could be sent against the battleships.
 By this time the only way for the British ships to intercept Lütjens' force before they came under the protection of land-based German aircraft in France was for Ark Royal's aircraft to damage one or both of them.
 This was made impossible by the mishandling of the sighting on 20 March and poor flying weather on that and the subsequent day.